maliceio/malice/components/engine/client/README.md

-Go client for the Docker Engine API
+Go client for the Malice Engine API
 ===================================

 The `malice` command uses this package to communicate with the daemon.
 It can also be used by your own Go applications to do anything the command-line interface does – running scans, installing plugins, managing swarms, etc.